Liouville polarizations and the rigidity of their Lagrangian skeleta in dimension $4$: Introduction and main results

 \begin{definition} {\rm A {\bf grid}~$\Gamma$ in $D(A)$ is the part in $D(A)$ of a connected graph $\Gamma \cup \pp D(A)$ in~$\overline{D(A)}$ that has no 1-valent vertex, contains the boundary of~$D(A)$, and has smooth edges. } \end{definition}

-Note that the complement of a grid consists of topological discs.
 Figure~\ref{fig-grids} shows examples of grids.
-Note that for two grids $\Gamma$ and~$\Gamma'$, the Lagrangian CW-complex $\Gamma \times \Gamma'$ is smooth if and only if both $\Gamma$ and~$\Gamma'$ have no vertex, as in~(i), (iv), and~(vii).
+Note that the complement of a grid consists of topological discs, and that for two grids $\Gamma$ and~$\Gamma'$ the Lagrangian CW-complex $\Gamma \times \Gamma'$ is smooth if and only if both $\Gamma$ and~$\Gamma'$ have no vertex, as in~(i) and~(iv).